 Joseph Watson, the Carolyn Caudell Tieger Professor of Public Affairs Communications

-Rebekah Ryan has been Grady College’s distance learning coordinator since August 2016.
+Rebekah Seabolt has been Grady’s Global Studies Program Manager since August 2016.
 She earned a bachelor of arts in public health from Georgia College and State University in 2011 and a master of arts in public relations from the University of Georgia in 2016.
-As the distance learning coordinator, Rebekah is the point of contact for all of Grady College’s study abroad and domestic field study programs.
+As the Global Studies Program Manager, Rebekah is the point of contact for all of Grady College’s study abroad and domestic field study programs.